yiisoft/rbac/README.md

 A few tips for choosing storage backend:

-- Roles and permissions could usually be considered "semi-static", as they only change when you update your application code, so it may make sense to use PHP storage for it.
+- Roles and permissions could usually be considered "semi-static," as they only change when you update your application code, so it may make sense to use PHP storage for it.
-- Assignments, on the other hand, could be considered "dynamic".
-They change more often: when creating a new user, or when updating user role from within your application.
+- Assignments, on the other hand, could be considered "dynamic."
+They change more often: when creating a new user, or when updating a user role from within your application.
 So it may make sense to use database storage for assignments.

 ### Managing RBAC hierarchy

-Before being able to check for permissions, a RBAC hierarchy must be defined.
+Before being able to check for permissions, an RBAC hierarchy must be defined.
 Usually it is done via either console commands or migrations.
-Hierarchy consists of permissions, roles and rules:
+Hierarchy consists of permissions, roles, and rules:

-- Permissions are granules of access such as "create a post" or "read a post".
+- Permissions are granules of access such as "create a post" or "read a post."
 - A role is what is assigned to the user.
-Role is granted one or more permissions.
-Typical roles are "manager" or "admin".
+The Role is granted one or more permissions.
+Typical roles are "manager" or "admin."
-- Rule is a PHP class that given some data answers a single question "given the data, has the user the permission asked for".
+- Rule is a PHP class that has given some data answers a single question "given the data has the user the permission asked for."

-In order to create a permission, use the following code:
+To create a permission, use the following code:

 ```php
 use Yiisoft\Rbac\ManagerInterface;